eonu/sequentia/docs/sections/classifiers/hmm.rst

 :math:`\mathbb{P}(O|\lambda_c)` of the HMM :math:`\lambda_c` generating the observation sequence :math:`O`.

 **Note**: The likelihood does not account for the fact that a particular observation class may occur more or less frequently than other observation classes.
-Once an ensemble of :class:`~HMM` objects (represented by a :class:`~HMMClassifier`) is created and configured, this can be accounted for by calculating the joint probability (or un-normalized posterior) :math:`\mathbb{P}(O, \lambda_c)=\mathbb{P}(O|\lambda_c)\mathbb{P}(\lambda_c)`
+Once a group of :class:`~HMM` objects (represented by a :class:`~HMMClassifier`) is created and configured, this can be accounted for by calculating the joint probability (or un-normalized posterior) :math:`\mathbb{P}(O, \lambda_c)=\mathbb{P}(O|\lambda_c)\mathbb{P}(\lambda_c)`